SepDynamics/sep-trader/duplicate_implementations_report.md

 ## Code Quality Issues

+- *2025-08-25:* Repository scan confirmed no remaining mock, spoof, or placeholder code in `src/` or `frontend/`; all components are tied to real data paths.
 - *2025-08-24:* Deep scan removed orphan risk manager and stubbed headers; no mock or placeholder components remain in `src/` or `frontend/`.

 ## Recent Cleanup